Charles Harington (British Army officer, born 1872): Early life

 Harrington was born in Chichester, the son of Emanuel Thomas Poë and Isabella Jane (née Crowdy), and christened Charles Harington.
 Of Anglo-Irish heritage, Harington gained his unusual name repetition as a four-year-old infant, when his father replaced the family's original surname of "Poë" with the maiden name of Charles's grandmother.
 His nickname of "Tim", by which he was almost universally known, was acquired while on his inaugural deployment abroad.
 Fellow officers from his battalion assigned Harington this nickname while en route to Aden after learning of the conviction of Timothy Charles Harrington, an Irish nationalist and Member of Parliament.

 Educated privately and at Gresson's School in Worthing, Harington continued his studies at Cheltenham College.
 An interest in sports, particularly cricket and swimming, developed during his school years.
 He was admitted into Sandhurst in 1890 and after graduation two years later was commissioned as a second lieutenant into the 2nd Battalion the King's Liverpool Regiment on 9 January 1892.
 He was promoted to lieutenant on 4 February 1893, and became its adjutant in 1897.
 After the outbreak of the Second Boer War in late 1899, Harington was seconded as a railway staff officer in South Africa, and was promoted to captain on 21 March 1900.
 For his service in the war, Harison was decorated with the Distinguished Service Order (DSO), and he was characterised in a despatch as being "an officer of first-rate ability, business capacity and tact".

 Recalled as adjutant of the 4th King's Regiment, Harington served with the battalion in Ireland for about a year under the command of Lieutenant Colonel Grattan (his future father-in-law).
 He was reassigned, with Colonel Grattan, to the 13th Provisional Battalion after the disbandment of the 4th and later rejoined the 2nd King's at the Curragh as adjutant from 11 September 1902.
-Harington returned to Sandhurst as commanding officer of Gentleman Cadets in 1903.
-The appointment lasted almost four-years and entailed him being responsible for the instruction of officer cadets.
-He was selected for employment at Staff College, Camberley in 1906 – a decision that had neither been anticipated or sought – and later moved to the War Office and Army Headquarters.
-Harington transferred to Aldershot in 1911 to assume the position of brigade-major to the 6th Brigade, which consisted of the 1st King's and five other battalions.
+Harington returned to Sandhurst as commanding officer of gentleman cadets in 1903.
+The appointment lasted almost four years and entailed him being responsible for the instruction of officer cadets.
+He was selected for employment at the Staff College, Camberley in 1906 – a decision that had neither been anticipated or sought – and later moved to the War Office and Army Headquarters.

+Harington transferred to Aldershot in September 1911 to succeed Major Arthur Daly in the position of brigade major to the 6th Infantry Brigade, which consisted of the 1st King's and five other battalions.